michellekwa136/My-Lists/HackIdeas.md

 - [ ] Collection support code snippets (like https://electronjs.org/apps/cacher)
 - [ ] YouTube video & music desktop app (like https://electronjs.org/apps/youtube-music-desktop-app)
 - [ ] Make a platform for doing amazing race for EXCELs
+- [ ] Make a multi-tasking platform - integrate everything into one framework application